 We offer a number of preparatory programmes through the Bournemouth University International College.
 These courses offer you progression from High School in your home country to a Bachelor’s degree at BU.

 This degree will prepare you for work in a variety of sporting settings nationally and internationally.
-92.3% of our graduates are in work or further study within six months of finishing their course, taking on a wide range of roles.
+90% of our graduates are in work or further study within six months of finishing their course, earning an average £20,000 per year and taking on a wide range of roles.
 You'll develop management skills with a focus on a sporting setting, and our graduates are now undertaking roles such as:

 - Assistant manager